chongshengzhang/Multi_Imbalance/README.md

 # Copyright: Jingjun Bi and Chongsheng Zhang (The Big Data Research Center, Henan University).

-*The two contributors of this open software for multi-class imbalance learning are  Ms. Jingjun Bi and Prof. Chongsheng Zhang (henucs@qq.com).
+*The two contributors of this open software for multi-class imbalance learning are  Ms. Jingjun Bi and Prof. Chongsheng Zhang (chongsheng.zhang@yahoo.com, or, henucs@qq.com).
 * Ms. Bi mainly contributes to the  implementations of these 18 algorithms;
 * Prof.Zhang is the supervisor of Ms. Bi, he proposed the idea for this work,
 * he also throughly investigated the state-of-the-art and guided Ms. Bi to implement these algorithms.
 * Moreover, Prof.Zhang made the majority annotations and the user manual for this software;
 * he also writes the paper (with other co-authors) for the software.
-* Note: Anyone who use this software should refer to (should cite) the following two papers:
+* Note: Anyone who use this software should refer to (should cite) the following papers:
 * Note: This software is protected by the GNU General Public License (GPL).
         For academic usage, the users should always cite the following two papers; For commerical usage, the company or institution (and any project) must have the consent from